 After a lot of research and meeting with nannies, I discovered an opportunity to provide affordable, college-level training so nannies can learn valuable skills and communication qualifications for premium jobs and higher wages.
 I founded Amslee Institute, working with over 30 college faculty members including child psychologists, teachers, lawyers, nutritionists, and other experts including professional nannies.
 Together, we created the first online trade school where nannies earn specialized childcare diplomas and certifications by complete programs licensed by the Department of Education.

 All nannies, whether part or full time, should have CPR and First Aid certification and invest in childcare training that teaches age-appropriate growth, development, and activities from newborn through primary years.
 Nutrition, fitness, health, art, music, and communication courses provide practical skills to help nannies excel as in-home childcare providers.
-The Professional Childcare Diploma from Amslee Institute provides 45 hours of courses and requires at least 2 years of paid childcare experience.
-Nannies can also benefit from continuing education programs offered by international Nanny Training Day, the International Nanny Association annual conference, and Nannypalooza.
+The Professional Nanny Certification from the US Institute provides 50 hours of nanny courses.
+Nannies can also benefit from continuing education programs offered by international Nanny Training Day, the US Nanny Association annual conference, and Nannypalooza.

 There are several options for childcare certifications that include in-person and online programs.
 When looking for a childcare certification program, check the organization is licensed as a post-secondary school.
 It’s also important to know who authored the training.
 If needed, see if the program offers job training or placement support.